Is 400 Mbps Good For Gaming?

 Wireless connections can sometimes be improved by purchasing boosters.

-These are more powerful routers or extenders that help your connection make it around or through obstructions such as walls, fireplaces or other physical things.
+These are more powerful routers or extenders that help your connection make it around or through obstructions such as walls, fireplaces, or other physical obstructions.

 In some cases, having a booster near your computer or console device is all it takes to get that last little pull of internet connection into your gaming room.